haroflow/go-embed-spa/README.md

 # Build and run

 Tested on Windows: PowerShell seems to have a problem with this, use cmd to build/run the backend.

-Tested on WSL: works fine, but the browser can't access with localhost, needed to use the IP of the VM.
+Tested on WSL: works fine, but the browser can't access localhost:8081, needed to use the IP of the VM.

 Build the frontend:
 ```